MicrosoftDocs/Dynamics-365-Operations.pl-pl/core/organization-administration/tasks/view-workflow-history.md

 ms.search.validFrom: 2016-06-30
 ms.dyn365.ops.version: AX 7.0.0
 ms.translationtype: HT
-ms.sourcegitcommit: f01d88149074b37517d00f03d8f55e1199a5198f
+ms.sourcegitcommit: 663da58ef01b705c0c984fbfd3fce8bc31be04c6
-ms.openlocfilehash: a0e16467972596ad6d8b0d9785e68b487150781c
+ms.openlocfilehash: 212f9fe8bc7807b9209523564ead716959875241
 ms.contentlocale: pl-pl
-ms.lasthandoff: 07/27/2017
+ms.lasthandoff: 08/29/2017

 ---
-# <a name="view-workflow-history"></a>Wyświetl historię przepływu pracy
+# <a name="view-workflow-history"></a><span data-ttu-id="57a2f-103">Wyświetl historię przepływu pracy</span><span class="sxs-lookup"><span data-stu-id="57a2f-103">View workflow history</span></span>

 [!include[task guide banner](../../includes/task-guide-banner.md)]

-Te czynności umożliwiają wyświetlenie stanu dokumentu przesłanego do systemu przepływu pracy w celu przetworzenia i zatwierdzenia.
-Dane wykorzystane do stworzenia tej procedury pochodzą z firmy demonstracyjnej USMF.
+<span data-ttu-id="57a2f-104">Te czynności umożliwiają wyświetlenie stanu dokumentu przesłanego do systemu przepływu pracy w celu przetworzenia i zatwierdzenia.</span><span class="sxs-lookup"><span data-stu-id="57a2f-104">Use these steps to view the status of a document that was submitted to the workflow system for processing and approval.</span></span> <span data-ttu-id="57a2f-105">Dane wykorzystane do stworzenia tej procedury pochodzą z firmy demonstracyjnej USMF.</span><span class="sxs-lookup"><span data-stu-id="57a2f-105">The demo data company used to create this procedure is USMF.</span></span>

-1. Wybierz kolejno opcje Wspólne > Zapytania > Przepływ pracy > Historia przepływu pracy.
+1. <span data-ttu-id="57a2f-106">Wybierz kolejno opcje Wspólne > Zapytania > Przepływ pracy > Historia przepływu pracy.</span><span class="sxs-lookup"><span data-stu-id="57a2f-106">Go to Common > Inquiries > Workflow > Workflow history.</span></span>
-    * Ten formularz umożliwia wyświetlenie stanu dokumentu przesłanego do przepływu pracy w celu przetworzenia i zatwierdzenia.
+    * <span data-ttu-id="57a2f-107">Ten formularz umożliwia wyświetlenie stanu dokumentu przesłanego do przepływu pracy w celu przetworzenia i zatwierdzenia.</span><span class="sxs-lookup"><span data-stu-id="57a2f-107">Use this form to view the status of a document that was submitted to the workflow system for processing and approval.</span></span>
-    * Opcja Identyfikator wystąpienia to kod identyfikacyjny wystąpienia przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.
+    * <span data-ttu-id="57a2f-108">Opcja Identyfikator wystąpienia to kod identyfikacyjny wystąpienia przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.</span><span class="sxs-lookup"><span data-stu-id="57a2f-108">The Instance ID is      the identification code of the workflow instance that is processing, or has processed the document.</span></span>
-    * Opcja Stan to stan dokumentu w przepływie pracy.
+    * <span data-ttu-id="57a2f-109">Opcja Stan to stan dokumentu w przepływie pracy.</span><span class="sxs-lookup"><span data-stu-id="57a2f-109">The Status is the workflow status of the document.</span></span>
-    * Opcja Identyfikator przepływu pracy to kod identyfikacyjny przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.
+    * <span data-ttu-id="57a2f-110">Opcja Identyfikator przepływu pracy to kod identyfikacyjny przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.</span><span class="sxs-lookup"><span data-stu-id="57a2f-110">The Workflow ID is the identification code of the workflow that is processing, or has processed the document.</span></span>
-    * Opcja Dokument to kod identyfikacyjny dokumentu.
+    * <span data-ttu-id="57a2f-111">Opcja Dokument to kod identyfikacyjny dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-111">The Document is the identification code of the document.</span></span>
-    * Opcja Typ dokumentu to typ dokumentu przesłanego do przetwarzania.
+    * <span data-ttu-id="57a2f-112">Opcja Typ dokumentu to typ dokumentu przesłanego do przetwarzania.</span><span class="sxs-lookup"><span data-stu-id="57a2f-112">The Document type is the type of document that was submitted for processing.</span></span>
-    * Opcja Przepływ pracy to nazwa przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.
+    * <span data-ttu-id="57a2f-113">Opcja Przepływ pracy to nazwa przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.</span><span class="sxs-lookup"><span data-stu-id="57a2f-113">The Workflow is the name of the workflow that is processing, or has processed the document.</span></span>
-    * Opcja Wersja to numer wersji przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.
+    * <span data-ttu-id="57a2f-114">Opcja Wersja to numer wersji przepływu pracy, w ramach którego jest przetwarzany lub został przetworzony dokument.</span><span class="sxs-lookup"><span data-stu-id="57a2f-114">The Version is the version number of the workflow that is processing, or has processed the document.</span></span>
-    * Opcja Data i godzina utworzenia to data i godzina przesłania dokumentu.
+    * <span data-ttu-id="57a2f-115">Opcja Data i godzina utworzenia to data i godzina przesłania dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-115">The Created date and time is the date and time that the document was submitted.</span></span>
-    * Opcja Upłynęło czasu to ilość czasu, jaka upłynęła od przesłania dokumentu.
+    * <span data-ttu-id="57a2f-116">Opcja Upłynęło czasu to ilość czasu, jaka upłynęła od przesłania dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-116">The Elapsed time is the time that has passed since the document was submitted.</span></span>
-    * Przycisk Wznów umożliwia wznowienie procesu przepływu pracy dla wybranego dokumentu.
+    * <span data-ttu-id="57a2f-117">Przycisk Wznów umożliwia wznowienie procesu przepływu pracy dla wybranego dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-117">The Resume button allows you to resume the workflow process for the selected document.</span></span>
-    * Przycisk Wycofaj umożliwia wycofywanie wybranego dokumentu, tak aby nie był przetwarzany.
+    * <span data-ttu-id="57a2f-118">Przycisk Wycofaj umożliwia wycofywanie wybranego dokumentu, tak aby nie był przetwarzany.</span><span class="sxs-lookup"><span data-stu-id="57a2f-118">The Recall button allows you to recall the selected document so that it is not processed.</span></span>
-2. Na liście kliknij łącze w wybranym wierszu.
+2. <span data-ttu-id="57a2f-119">Na liście kliknij łącze w wybranym wierszu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-119">In the list, click the link in the selected row.</span></span>
-    * Upewnij się, że jest rozwinięta sekcja Elementy pracy.
-W tej sekcji można obejrzeć elementy pracy skojarzone z wybranym dokumentem.
-Na przykład może być konieczne wykonanie zadania lub zatwierdzenie dokumentu.
+    * <span data-ttu-id="57a2f-120">Upewnij się, że jest rozwinięta sekcja Elementy pracy.</span><span class="sxs-lookup"><span data-stu-id="57a2f-120">Make sure the Work items section is expanded.</span></span>    <span data-ttu-id="57a2f-121">W tej sekcji można obejrzeć elementy pracy skojarzone z wybranym dokumentem.</span><span class="sxs-lookup"><span data-stu-id="57a2f-121">In this section you can view the work items that are associated with the selected document.</span></span> <span data-ttu-id="57a2f-122">Na przykład może być konieczne wykonanie zadania lub zatwierdzenie dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-122">For example, a task may have to be completed, or the document may have to be approved.</span></span>
-    * Przycisk Przypisz ponownie powoduje otwarcie okna dialogowego, w którym można przepisać element pracy do innego użytkownika.
+    * <span data-ttu-id="57a2f-123">Przycisk Przypisz ponownie powoduje otwarcie okna dialogowego, w którym można przepisać element pracy do innego użytkownika.</span><span class="sxs-lookup"><span data-stu-id="57a2f-123">The Reassign button will open a dialog box where you can reassign a work item to another user.</span></span>
-    * Upewnij się, że jest rozwinięta sekcja Szczegóły śledzenia.
-W tej sekcji można obejrzeć historię przepływu pracy dla wybranego dokumentu.
+    * <span data-ttu-id="57a2f-124">Upewnij się, że jest rozwinięta sekcja Szczegóły śledzenia.</span><span class="sxs-lookup"><span data-stu-id="57a2f-124">Make sure the Tracking details section is expanded.</span></span>    <span data-ttu-id="57a2f-125">W tej sekcji można obejrzeć historię przepływu pracy dla wybranego dokumentu.</span><span class="sxs-lookup"><span data-stu-id="57a2f-125">In this section you can view the workflow history of the selected document.</span></span>